jbrudvik/word-count/README.md

 - Quickly view the number of words on an entire page using keyboard shortcut (OS X: CMD-a, Windows: CTRL-a).
 - Click the extension button to activate/deactivate.
 The ESC key can also be used to deactivate.

+Words are counted by splitting text on whitespace and including groups of characters if they contain at least one "alphanumeric" character.

 ## Development